 PEO-1: To harness in depth knowledge of electrical engineering for problem analysis in the relevant field.
 PEO-2: Effectively utilize their technical and managerial skills for the solution of engineering problems.

 PEO-3: Demonstrate professional standards of moral and ethical values as a team leader or as an individual.

-Dr. Mazhar Hussain Baloch Phone: 0243-715365, Ext: 7401
+Chairman of the Department: Dr. Mazhar Hussain Baloch

+Phone: 0243-715365, Ext: 7401